namenotpublished/ToyGrain/README.md

 # ToyGrain
-cpp source code for the toy version of the GRAIN-v128a cipher
+source code for the toy version of the GRAIN-v128a cipher